fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 ## Performing ARP Cache Poisoning With Scapy
 We can poison a target's ARP cache by sending spoofed ARP responses.
 Before we can send the spoofed ARP messages, we need the target's MAC address.
-To get the MAC address, we can send ARP request packet to the target.
-This can be done in following manner.
+To get the MAC address, we can send an ARP request to the target.
+This can be done in the following manner.

 ```python
 def get_mac(ip):